You’ve probably always dreamed of taking the plunge and getting a scuba certification in Florida… Or, maybe it’s your latest fascination!

 [This post was originally posted April of 2021.
 Updated June of 2023]

 Who’s the role model in your life?

 My role model is my mom.
 She’s my best friend.
 Ever since I could remember, she’s always encouraged me to live life to the fullest, seizing every moment and opportunity presented.
 She’s the reason I decided to give scuba diving a try.

-At the time, my Lupus had been newly diagnosed.
-There was a lot I couldn’t do back then but daydream.
+At the time she shared these stories, my Lupus had just been newly diagnosed.
+There was a lot I couldn’t do back then except daydream about it.

 The Road to My Scuba Certification in Florida